Does Crowdfunding for University really work?

-- They might be keen to support students of a particular subject to encourage under-represented groups in to particular fields because it matters to them personally.
+- They might be keen to support students learning how to crowdfund for a particular subject to encourage under-represented groups in to particular fields because it matters to them personally.

 - Your particular circumstances resonate with them personally.
 Maybe you are struggling to overcome personal situations or rise above adversity and better yourself and someone will donate to support you because they have experienced a similar situation themselves.

 - You are researching in a field they believe in.

 How to create a good crowdfunding pitch